planqc wins 29 million euro contract from DLR

 Dr. Karla Loida, Project Manager QCI

-For neutral atoms to become qubits, they must first be trapped and held by laser beams in a vacuum
+For the neutral atoms to become qubits, they must first be trapped and held by laser beams in a vacuum

 Dr. Robert Axmann, Head of DLR Quantum Computing Initiative